Total Ankle Replacement and Ankle Fusion Surgery

 Mary Lynn talks about her ankle replacement surgery at UFAI and how it changed her life.

-If you suffer from painful advanced ankle arthritis, ankle deformity, or a severe ankle injury, and haven't received relief from non-surgical treatments, you have two very effective surgical options.
+If you suffer from painful advanced ankle arthritis, a painful ankle deformity, or a severe ankle injury, and haven't received relief from non-surgical treatments, don’t despair!
+You still have two very effective surgical options.

-Ankle Fusion (also known as ankle arthrodesis) is a surgical option meant to relieve chronic pain and maintain or even improve the function of the ankle for patients that have end-stage ankle arthritis.
+Ankle fusion (also known as ankle arthrodesis) is a surgical option meant to relieve chronic pain and maintain the function of the ankle for patients who have end-stage ankle arthritis.

 Ankle Replacement Surgery Video